 Artist: Albrecht Dürer (German, Nuremberg 1471–1528 Nuremberg)

-Dimensions: 7 7/8 x 6 in.
+Dimensions: 7 7/8 x 5 15/16 in.
 (20 x 15.1 cm)

 Credit Line: Robert Lehman Collection, 1975

-This head in three-quarter profile is probably one of a group of drawings made by Dürer in 152122 in preparation for a large painting of the Sacra conversazione (Sacred Conversation), a multifigured composition in a unified space with the Virgin and Child surrounded by saints.
-This sheet may have been a study for the head of Saint Catherine.
-Like seven of the other drawings, this image was executed on the same green prepared paper.
-This technique eliminates the white of the paper and incorporates the color of the ground into the subject as an additional value.
-It also makes the shadows appear darker, the highlights whiter, and the image more three-dimensionalsteps that are ideal for translating the figure into color and into painted form.
-Durer took up the technique again during his stay in the Netherlands in 152021.
-Almost entirely filling the page, the Head of a Young Woman, typical for these late studies, achieves a remarkable tangibility and clarity despite the relative economy of line.
+Dürer may have learned the technique of drawing on a colored ground while in Italy in 1494-95, where drawing on prepared paper was commonplace by the second half of the fifteenth century.
+The technique incorporates the color of the ground into the subject as an additional value.
+It makes the shadows appear darker, the highlights whiter, and the image more three-dimensional-steps that are ideal for translating the figure into color and into painted form.
+Durer took up the technique again later in his career during his stay in the Netherlands in 1520-21.
+Almost entirely filling the page, the "Head of a Young Woman", typical for these late studies, achieves a remarkable tangibility and clarity despite the relative economy of line.